 Medical oncology, hematology and outpatient infusion care is provided at the Dreiling/Schmidt Cancer Institute.

 Medical oncology is the use of medications to treat cancer and prevent the spread of the disease.
 Your medical oncologist will coordinate and oversee your cancer care and treatment, which may include chemotherapy, infusion services (such as hydration), hormones, and/or pain management.

-The medical oncology department also participates in the Midwest Cancer Alliance (MCA) .
+The medical oncology department also participates in the Masonic Cancer Alliance (MCA) .
 By participating with the MCA, we provide access to clinic trials through University of Kansas.

 Our Medical Oncologists: